 Since those early days, Quotient has pioneered the digital transformation of the promotions industry, beginning with coupons that shoppers print at home.
 That business continues strong—an easier, far more efficient alternative to the paper coupons stuffed into mailboxes across the country.
 In 2014 alone, shoppers printed hundreds of millions of offers in this form from Coupons.com.

 But Quotient, continually innovating, now does much more.
-The company delivers purely digital coupons directly to shoppers through mobile apps; automatically loads offers onto shoppers’ credit cards, store loyalty cards and cardless-shopping accounts; and delivers brand messages to shoppers across all devices through Coupons’ online network of approximately 30,000 publishers, which include the websites of retailers as well as lifestyle sites and popular blogger sites.
+The company delivers purely digital coupons directly to shoppers through mobile apps; automatically loads offers onto shoppers’ credit cards, store loyalty cards and cardless-shopping accounts; and delivers brand messages to shoppers across all devices through Coupons’ online network of thousands of publishers, which include the websites of retailers as well as lifestyle sites and popular blogger sites.
 In 2014, Coupons.com began running entire digital-coupon programs—and in some cases, becoming the loyalty program—for major retailers.
 (Read about all our Solutions, a complete tool kit for deploying offers and messaging, here.)

 Along with Coupons’ wide-ranging delivery capabilities are the platform’s deep data assets.
 Quotient is one of the few marketing data providers that can link in-store purchase data to data about online behavior.
 This enables us to target offers, digital advertising and messages to the shoppers who are most valuable to a brand.
 Marrying online and in-store data provides Quotient’s clients with unprecedented intelligence about each consumer’s past purchases and future-purchase intent, since we are able to read purchase intent in a consumer’s online behavior.
 All this intelligence on our proprietary platform can further optimize returns on each promotional campaign.